Led by scientists at the Technical University of Delft

 The focus in the M&I project is not only separating primaries from multiples, but also using both primaries and multiples in the migration process (FWM).
 Hence, multiples are considered as important information.
 In addition, the migration process has been extended to simultaneously estimate velocity as well (JMI).
 We expect that multiple utilization and simultaneous velocity estimation will improve the quality of seismic images beyond expectation

-Advanced geophysical imaging is vital for the exploration and production of the Earth’s resources (hydrocarbons and minerals).
-Furthermore, it may play a crucial role in reducing the CO2 footprint on our planet by CO2 sequestration in a safe and sustainable manner.
-On a smaller depth scale, this technology can be utilized for geothermal activities or characterizing the near-surface area for engineering applications like underground construction and installing wind turbines.
+Advanced geophysical imaging has been vital for the exploration and production of the Earth’s resources (hydro-carbons and minerals).
+However, we see the urgency to give it a crucial role in reducing the CO2 footprint on our planet by CO2 sequestration in a safe and sustainable manner.
+Similarly, storage of hydrogen, e.g. below salt structures, can help to enabling a continuous energy supply.
+All these subsurface processes require accurate geophysical monitoring.

-The Delphi Consortium, founded in 1982 by professor Guus Berkhout, and currently directed by Dr. Eric Verschuur, provides participating companies insight into the world of the latest technological opportunities in the field of advanced acquisition, closed-loop, full wavefield seismic imaging and high-resolution characterization of the target area.
+The Delphi Consortium, founded in 1982 by professor Guus Berkhout, and since 2016 directed by Dr. Eric Verschuur, provides participating companies insight into the world of the latest technological opportunities in the field of advanced acquisition, closed-loop, full wavefield seismic imaging and high-resolution characterization of the target area.
 The Delft research group focuses on the major bottlenecks that all companies have in common.
 Therefore, the research is fundamental and forward-looking (‘strategic fundamental’) and does not aim at solving specific problems of individual companies.

 The research findings – being distributed in the form of reports, presentations and algorithms – are pre-competitive and are used by all participating companies to update their vision of the future.
 In addition, the Delphi algorithms function as an enabling ‘technology platform’ for the renewal of their products and services portfolio.
 Delphi creates options for the future.
 The participating companies make their own choices about what they do with those options.